LLM Visibility Checker

 - Brand pages buried in navigation

-- No concise summaries
+- No concise summaries or clear entity descriptions

-- Missing documentation links
+- Missing documentation links or topic hubs

-- Blocked crawlers
+- Blocked crawlers or weak machine-readable resources

 How to use this checker